Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 5 Energy Efficient Home Architects A

-energy efficient home architectsThe United States DOE and EPA (Department of Energy, Environmental Protection Agency) have approved Rand Soellner Architect as an Energy Star Partner.
-Rand Soellner not only meets, but exceeds the ratings and procedures established by Energy Star for houses and buildings as energy efficient home architects.
+energy efficient home architectsThe United States DOE and EPA (Department of Energy, Environmental Protection Agency) have approved HOME ARCHITECTS ® senior staff architect, Rand Soellner, ArCH, AIA, NCARB as an Energy Star Partner.
+This firm not only meets, but exceeds the ratings and procedures established by Energy Star for houses and buildings as energy efficient home architects.

 Energy efficient home architects strategies, in sequence are:

-1st, we have adopted the use of conventional metal-plate connected roof trusses as the roof structure on our new energy efficient home designs, but with the subtle adjustment of our EnRG-Trus TM.
+1st, adopt the use of conventional metal-plate connected roof trusses as the roof structure on the new energy efficient home designs, but with the subtle adjustment of their EnRG-Trus ™.
 This is very economical.

-3rd, this is our trade secret approach to including mountain home details that leads most people to believe that they are living in a big-beamed timber frame design or post & beam design type of home, for pennies on the dollar.
+3rd, this is the firm’s trade secret approach to including mountain house details that lead most people to believe that they are living in a big-beamed timber frame design or post & beam design type of residence, for pennies on the dollar.
 You get the look for a fraction of the cost of the real deal.
-Note: we design post & beam, real timber frame and genuine log homes as well, for those who want to pay for those systems, no problem.
+Note: this firm does design post & beam, real timber frame and genuine log houses as well, for those who want to pay for those systems, no problem.

-We have invented the energy efficient home architects approach above to accomplish several important things:
+The firm has invented the energy efficient HOME ARCHITECTS ® approach above to accomplish several important things:

-2. Reduce the cost of material and labor for roof insulation (or keep them about the same as in tract-housing or average home types), while INCREASING the R-value of the insulation itself.
+2. Reduce the cost of material and labor for roof insulation (or keep them about the same as in tract-housing or average residential types), while INCREASING the R-value of the insulation itself.

-3. We are also developing a method of using the manufacturer’s vapor barrier to decrease infiltration through the fiberglass caused by the requirement to vent attics insulated with fibrous materials.
+3. The firm is also developing a method of using the manufacturer’s vapor barrier to decrease infiltration through the fiberglass caused by the requirement to vent attics insulated with fibrous materials.

 4. Increase the homeowner’s control of the attic ventilation through the use of end-gable wall motorized dampers and exhaust vent fans, coupled to thermostats and switches, so that when a significant winter storm hits, the attic venting can be dampened, thereby decreasing the outside air movement through the attic during these special circumstances, thereby decreasing attic infiltration, which is one of the most significant drawbacks to using fiberglass.
 This is similar to using curtains over windows to help you control solar heat transfer into your home during summer.

-5. Surgical precision use of polyurethane foam: Our construction documents indicate where to use minimal amounts of the higher-cost foam insulation at critical joints, cracks and crevices, to help reduce infiltration, when using the above fiberglass approach.
+5. Surgical precision use of polyurethane foam: the company’s construction documents indicate where to use minimal amounts of the higher-cost liquid foam insulation at critical joints, cracks and crevices, to help reduce infiltration, when using the above fiberglass approach.
 This hybrid approach to insulation usage attempts to use the most expensive (capital cost) insulation only where convenient and minimal, but with significant impact to improving uncontrolled drafts.
-This results in an energy-sipping projects created by energy efficient home architects.
+This results in an energy-sipping projects.

-Note that we still suggest sprayed in place closed cell foam insulations for those whose budgets can tolerate that cost.
+Note that the firm still suggests sprayed in place closed cell foam insulation for those whose budgets can tolerate that cost.
 The approach above was developed to give the biggest bang for the insulation buck’s capital cost.
 Note that life cycle cost studies, when taking into account infiltration, will likely find that foam will eventually pay for itself over years.
-The main issue energy efficient home architects have to deal with is client’s concerns about mortgage payment cost and how to reduce that while still delivering a higher-than normal quality home.
+The main issue designers have to deal with is client’s concerns about mortgage payment cost and how to reduce that while still delivering a higher-than normal quality house.

 All of the strategies mentioned above are cutting-edge green home architects techniques that will turn your house project into a much more efficient design.